All Weight Loss is Ultimately About Insulin

 - When your insulin is high throughout the day for long periods of time, your cells start to become insulin resistant.
 That means they resist the effect of insulin and so your body releases more insulin to make sure your cells have the sugar (energy) they need.
-This creates a negative spiral effect making the problem worse as time goes on.
+This creates a negative feedback loop making the problem worse as time goes on.

 - As you become more insulin resistant you start to gain weight and become more at risk of cardiovascular diseases, dementia and other complications that are similar to those of a type 2 diabetic.

 So that’s how insulin works in a nutshell and why you DON’T want to be insulin resistant.

 You instead want your (body) cells to be insulin sensitive.
 That means that they don’t need you to release too much insulin to get the job done.
-The blood glucose is shunted EASILY into your muscles, liver and brain with less insulin.
+The blood glucose is shunted EASILY into your muscles, liver and brain, all with a smaller amount of insulin.

 This has the opposite effect on your body that being insulin resistant has.
 The word resistant implies that your cells are ‘resisting’ the insulin that’s in your blood and so you need to release MORE to get the job done.
 So by being insulin sensitive you release less insulin and therefore LOSE weight (for all the reasons stated above), shedding body fat while enjoying better overall health.

 AT THE BAR

-To understand this better, let’s use an analogy that involves alcohol, something most people can relate to (at least at one point in their lives.)
+To understand this better, let’s use an analogy that involves alcohol, something most people can relate to (at least at one point in their lives anyway.)

 An alcohol virgin, someone who never really drank before, would be considered “alcohol sensitive.”
 That is, it doesn’t take very much alcohol to get them shamefully “sloshed.”